inaimathi/cl-css/README.md

 ### Trivia

-As of this writing, the license for this module each outweighs the lines of code in the actual program.
+As of this writing, the license for this module outweighs the actual program in terms of line count.